geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

-# Map query parameters
+# MapViewer query parameters

-In this section we will describe the available map query parameters that can be used when the map is loaded.
+In this section we will describe the available MapViewer query parameters that can be used when the map is loaded.

 ## Retro-compatibility
-In the past it has been introduced a **bbox** query param with value that corresponds to extent in the viewport.
+In the past a **bbox** query param has been introduced whose value corresponds to extent in the viewport.

 for example:
 `?bbox=-177.84667968750014,-1.8234225930143395,-9.096679687500114,61.700290838326204`

 For more details on it see [sharing a map](../user-guide/share).

-## New way to dispatch actions in MapStore
+## Dynamically dispatching initial actions in MapStore

-**actions** is the new query param and it will be used to dispatch actions (in the map viewer) that are limited to a whitelist.
+To dispatch additional actions when the map viewer is started, the **actions** query param can be used.
+Only actions from a configured whitelist can be dispatched in this way.

 The value of this paramater is a JSON string containing an array with an object per action.